yiru-xiong/ProjectGallery/Computer System Fundamentals/README.md

 **Note:**
 These samples are derived from CMU Computer Systems course labs.

-Explore the code samples to see how these concepts are applied in practice.
-Feel free to reach out with any questions or feedback!
+Feel free to reach out with any questions or feedback.